 As a school owner edits a certificate, we decided to pre-populate the name of the school, the course that it relates to, as well as the student name.
 Everything else is up to the certificate creator.

 The index screen is where a user can manage the current active certificate, as well as see a list of alternate inactive certificates.
 Each certificate has a preview, as well as a running list of students the certificate has been issued to.

 The idea of the active certificate correlates with automatic issuance upon completion—if there are no active certificates, nothing happens when a student finishes a course.

-Below are the three certificate templates we present to users.
+Below are the three certificate templates presented to users.
 Each course certificate has a unique serial code.
 A certificate creator can edit the border color, primary text color and secondary text color, as well as upload their own signature file.